Capitol Rioter Running For Governor In Nevada

-Category: World Politics Hits: 6"I'm not a politician, I don't ever want to be a politician." said Gilbert.
+Category: World Politics Hits: 21"I'm not a politician, I don't ever want to be a politician." said Gilbert.
 Hmm...where have we heard that before?
 Apparently, Gilbert was on something called The Contender, a reality tv show centered around boxing, as he was a former professional boxer, the show also made by Mark Burnett of Survivor fame.
 Gilbert was present at the riot.
 He hasn't been charged with any crimes, nor is there any evidence (as of this writing) that he was ever inside the Capitol.
 He does, however, have ties to several people now arrested.
 Source: KTVN A northern Nevada attorney who has questioned the results of the 2020 presidential election and was outside the U.S. Capitol the day it was violently stormed is running for governor.
 A video posted on Facebook shows Republican Joey Gilbert told an applauding audience in Las Vegas over the weekend that he planned to challenge Democratic Gov. Steve Sisolak in Nevada’s 2022 gubernatorial race.
 "I have a PhD in success," Gilbert said in his announcement video.
 "I'm not a politician, I don't ever want to be a politician.
 Let me tell you something that I am probably going to be doing here shortly.
 And that's called running for governor."
 Gilbert's announcement was met with a standing ovation and loud cheers, the video shows.

 Read more https://crooksandliars.com/2021/06/capitol-rioter-running-governor-nevada